eTilbudsavis/native-android-sdk/README.md

 ```
 That's it, you've performed your first request to our ShopGun API :-)

-For more demonstartions on how you can do requests to the ShopGun API,
+For more exampels, please have a look at the ShopGun SDK Demo.
+There you can
-please have a look at the ShopGun SDK Demo.
+find some common usecases for the SDK.
 It's inclided in the [ShopGun Android SDK] project.

 Features